SFTtech/openage/doc/reverse_engineering/networking/05-chat_protocol.md

+# Chat messages

+Chat messages can deliver an extended ASCII string to other players (Korean version?).
+The maximum length of a message can differ from 65 characters (in-game chat) to 247 characters (lobby chat).
+The data fields used for a chat message contain a lot of information that is not interpreted by the game, including the fields for message length and player number.
+It should be noted that unlike all other packets, chat messages are not validated for errors or malicious behavior.
+This makes AoC vulnerable to [message spoofing](05-chat_protocol.md).

-# Messaging Protocol
+# Example

-AoE2's game structure has always been a little bit messy for today's standards, with units cramped into .slp files and cracks and flaws in the game engine that become more apparent with every expansion.
-But what about the old network protocol?
-Can something that works with a 28.8 modem be messy too?
-Well, the answer is yes but explaining every detail is kind of complicated.
-For that reason, we will focus on analyzing just the chat protocol because it actually is the most understandable aspect of the multiplayer network communication.

-## Structure and length

-The chat message data field in AoC has a minimum length of 43 bytes (for 1 character) and a maximum length of 107 bytes (65 characters).
-These 65 bytes difference is used for the message text.
-Characters are encoded in extended ASCII, so they support most of the American and European alphabets.
-The other (mandatory) 42 bytes form the header that is interpreted by the network engine of the game.

-An example of the UDP data field (51 bytes) for the message "abcdefghi" is below.
-Keep in mind that a hexadecimal representation is used.

 ```
-0000   13 8c 46 01 00 00 00 00 43 02 7b 00 9f 56 00 00
-0010   9d 68 00 00 02 00 4e 59 59 4e 4e 4e 4e 4e 32 00
+0000   02 00 4e 59 59 4e 4e 4e 4e 4e 32 00 09 00 00 00
-0020   09 00 00 00 00 61 62 63 64 65 66 67 68 69 00 00
-0030   18 dc 32
+0010   00 61 62 63 64 65 66 67 68 69 00 00 18 dc 32
 ```

-We will now try to separate the field to learn more about the logical structure of the underlying protocol.
+>`02` &mdash;

 ## Analyzing the data field